chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

   indicate our robot's status (locating a target, planning, delivery in progress, delivered, ready, error, etc.) visually without occupying too many pins on our microcontroller.
 Our PCB will incorporate a 3 to 8 demuxer, a resistor, and ports for 8 LEDs to achieve this.
-The PCB will clean up our robot's wiring as a second-order effect by supplying 5V power rails.
+The PCB will also clean up our robot's wiring by supplying 5V power rails for our sensors.
 Our initial PCB design is in
   @completed_works.

 == Software